npm/npm/doc/files/npm-folders.md

 folder that contains either a `package.json` file, or a `node_modules` folder.
 If such a thing is found, then that is treated as the effective "current directory" for the purpose of running npm commands.
-(This behavior is inspired by and similar to git's .git-folder seeking logic when running git commands in a working dir.)
+(This behavior is inspired by and similar to git’s .git-folder seeking logic when running git commands in a working dir.)

 If no package root is found, then the current folder is used.

 When you run `npm install foo@1.2.3`, then the package is loaded into the cache, and then unpacked into `./node_modules/foo`.
-Then, any of foo's dependencies are similarly unpacked into `./node_modules/foo/node_modules/...`.
+Then, any of foo’s dependencies are similarly unpacked into `./node_modules/foo/node_modules/...`.

 Any bin files are symlinked to `./node_modules/.bin/`, so that they may